r7kamura/report-test-results/README.md

 Custom action to report test results.

+## Usage

 This action reads the test results written in JUnit XML format and reflects them in GitHub Checks.
-This makes it easy to view test results from pull request pages, etc.

-## Usage

-Use this action after generating test results as follows:
+So use this action after generating test results:

 ```yaml
 - uses: r7kamura/report-test-results@v0